taokong/RON/README.md

         ./test_voc07_reduced.sh
         # The final result of the model should be 74.1% mAP.

-5. Train with PASCAL VOC datset
+5. Train with PASCAL VOC dataset

     Please download ImageNet-pre-trained VGG models manually from [BaiduYun](https://pan.baidu.com/s/1c2xm2U8), and put them into `$data/ImageNet_models`.
 Then everything is done, you could train your own model.